microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 But if, for some reason, the latest version of the testing platform was broken, we will break as well.

 ### 3. Specify the Test Runner Tool and Version

-- `testSdk`: This is the main object that contains the configuration for the testing SDK.
-  - `tool`: Specifies the name of the testing tool being used.
-In this case, it is "testingplatform".
-  - `version`: Indicates the version of the testing tool.
-Here, it is set to "1.5.0".
-  - `allowPrerelease`: A boolean value that determines whether pre-release versions of the testing tool are allowed.
-It is set to false, meaning pre-release versions are not permitted.

-This provides more control over the test runner tool and ensures compatibility with specific versions.
-If it's not specified, then we will fallback to the latest version.

 #### Example of Usage